 Dr Cope stresses the importance of patients stopping smoking at least a few weeks before the surgery as smoking slows blood flow to the skin and increases the chance of healing problems after the surgery.
 Aspirin, anti-inflammatory medications for arthritis, and some vitamins and herbal medications including fish oil can cause bleeding and also need to be stopped 10 days before the surgery.

 Getting your deep plane face lift at a Sydney hospital

-Face lift surgery is performed under general anaesthesia, with the operation taking about 3 hours, and usually requires an overnight stay in hospital.
+Deep plane face lift surgery is performed under general anaesthesia, with the operation taking about 3 hours, and requires an overnight stay in hospital.

 There are many different ways to complete the procedure, but Dr Cope prefers the longest lasting techniques which involve tightening the deeper muscle layer of the face as well as the skin (deep plane facelift). *Tightening the muscle layer gives a longer lasting result than skin-only or mini-lifts, and reduces the tension on the skin closure, which reduces problems with suboptimal scars.

 Incisions are hidden mainly within the hairline, in the natural crease in front of the ear, going under and behind the earlobe and back into the scalp, and usually there is also a small incision under the chin.
 The skin is lifted off the muscle layer and the muscle layer tightened, with any excess fat being removed with liposuction.
 Following this the loose excess skin is removed and the wound closed.